justinchiu/btt-examples/sentiment/README.md

 We provide the extracted csv files here: `twitter_training.csv` and `twitter_validation.csv`.

 We will implement
-* A majority class baseline: `python baseline.py`
+* A majority class baseline: `python majority.py`
+* A (very slow) fine-tuned [RoBERTa](https://arxiv.org/abs/1907.11692) model: `python finetune.py`
-* A bag-of-words baseline with different word representations (TODO)
+* A bag-of-words model with different word representations (TODO)
-* A fine-tuned BERT model: `python finetune.py`

 and run through the data preprocessing necessary for each of these.

+For a great example of analysis, see this [Kaggle notebook](https://www.kaggle.com/code/katearb/sentiment-analysis-in-twitter-93-test-acc), which we will follow in `bagofwords.py`.

 ## Dependencies
 We highly recommend first installing [Anaconda](https://docs.anaconda.com/anaconda/install/)